International World Games Association: Membership

 Federations that intend to become a full member of the IWGA must be part of the Association of IOC Recognised International Sports Federations (ARISF).
 Since 2014, IOC recognition has become a prerequisite for International Federations to become a Member of the IWGA.
 Sports that want to be recognised by the IWGA need to have a worldwide significance but actually must not be in the programme of the Olympic Games.
+Increasingly, international sports federations that take part in the Olympic Games have maintained a presence in the World Games for the disciplines and events that cannot be included in the Olympics, e.g. compound and field archery, acrobatic and aerobic gymnastics.

 Affiliate status

 Since 2020, Affiliate Status was introduced for full Members of ASOIF and AIOWF.

 Affiliate status is temporary, and only open to those Federations that are not a Member of the IWGA and feature on the programme of the next edition of The World Games or of other sport events that the IWGA organises.

 Member federations

 The following international sports federations are members of IWGA.